Code-Institute-Submissions/lonneke-dev-Plantastic/README.md

-Shopper | Adjust qty of items in my bag | Easily make changes to bag before checkout Shopper | Easily enter payment info | Checkout quickly Shopper | View an order confirmation after checkout | Ensure no mistakes made Store Owner | Add a product | Add new items to store Store Owner | Edit/update a product | Change product details Store Owner | Delete a product | Remove items not for sale
+Shopper | Adjust qty of items in my bag | Easily make changes to bag before checkout Shopper | Easily enter payment info | Checkout quickly Shopper | View an order confirmation after checkout | Ensure no mistakes made Shopper | Sign up for a newsletter | Get updates of new products and info Store Owner | Add a product | Add new items to store Store Owner | Edit/update a product | Change product details Store Owner | Delete a product | Remove items not for sale Store Owner | Send Newsletter | Keep customers up to date of new products or info

 <span id="ux-design"></span>